A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if the United States lost the Battle of New Orleans in 1814 asks Andrew Beane?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
-This article is part of the Andrews Posts thread.
-Alternate Historian and 1 other(s) like this article.

 In 1815,on this day American forces, led by General Andrew Jackson (pictured), surrendered to the British Army on the west bank of the Mississippi River, near Chalmette Plantation.
 After sixteen days of fighting, and fifteen days after the signing of the Treaty of Ghent that formally ended the so-called War of 1812, the British Empire scored a decisive victory against the United States.